The Dapto TAFE campus has been slowly, but surely, systematically gutted by the NSW Government since the Liberal Government took power in 2011.

-Anna has been joined by other local state and federal Labor MPs to demand the Premier Mike Baird MP guarantee the future of the Dapto TAFE campus and rule out any planned transfer of staff and functions operating at the campus to other TAFEs in the region.
+Over five years, Anna has fought for the Dapto TAFE campus.
+She’s been joined by the community and other local state and federal Labor MPs to demand the NSW Government guarantee the future of the campus and rule out any planned transfer of staff and functions operating at the campus to other TAFEs in the region.

 However, despite continual public denials by successive State Government Ministers since 2011, the Dapto TAFE campus continued to be gutted by the NSW Government.
 Rumours the Government planned to sell-off the campus were confirmed in late 2015.